common-workflow-language/cwl-v1.2/CONFORMANCE_TESTS.md

 If a particular value could vary and it doesn't matter to the proper functioning of the test, then it can be represented by the special token `Any`.

 At any level, if there is an extra field, then that will be considered an error.
-An exception to this is `class: File` and `class: Directory` objects, the `cwl-runner` under test can add additional fields here.
+An exception to this is `class: File` and `class: Directory` objects, the `cwl-runner` under test can add additional fields here without causing a test to fail.
 Likewise, if you don't want to test some aspect of a `class: File` or `class: Directory` object (like `nameext`) you can just omit it.

 [According to the CWL standards](https://www.commonwl.org/v1.2/CommandLineTool.html#File), the format of the `location` field in